Browser does not support script.

 We’ve made applying for a school easier so you can choose the right school for your child.
 Make sure that you apply for a place the year before your child is due to start.
 Your child may also get free school meals if you have a low income.

-Information on how to change a child's school during the school year, including moving into an area.
+How to change a child's school during the school year, including moving into the area

 A list of Bournemouth schools available for all age ranges in the borough.
 Doesn't include independent schools.

 You need to apply for a school place for your child a year before they are due to start Primary School.

 You can apply for a school place for your child by filling out an application form.
 Make sure you submit before the closing dates.

 School term dates agreed for the current and next academic year in the Bournemouth catchment areas.

 Our Education Psychologists specialise in early years, autism and mental health.
 We also have a free telephone consultation service.